joint-online-judge/joint-online-judge.github.io/docs/horse/auth.md

 `X-CSRF-Token: <csrf>`

-If the CSRF header header is not added, access is restricted to `GET` requests.
+If the CSRF header is not added, access is restricted to `GET` requests.

 ### HTTP Authentication